ludviglundh/languine/README.md

 ### Environment Setup

-Linguine automatically manages your OpenAI API key:
+linguai automatically manages your OpenAI API key:
 - Checks `.env` and `.env.local` files
 - Securely prompts for key if not found
 - Optionally saves to `.env.local`